ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.63] 11.07.2022 =
+* Update: Marked as compatible with WordPress 6.1
+* Update: Few notices (e.g. "Constant FILTER_SANITIZE_STRING is deprecated") was fixed for better compatibility with PHP 8.1.
+* Update: URE does not try to deactivate itself in case another instance is active, just shows notice and stops execution.

 = [4.62] 05.05.2022 =
 * Update: Marked as compatible with WordPress 6.0
 * New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
 * Update: URE does not sort roles in WordPress dropdown lists.
 In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
 * Update: User capabilities view page minor CSS enhancements.
 * Update: Settings->About: "Donate" link was removed.

-= [4.61.2] 01.03.2022 =
-* Update: Marked as compatible with WordPress 5.9.1
-* Fix: "Users->Add New" page - other selected roles were not saved.
-* Update: URE uses WordPress notification styles for own operation result output.

 File changelog.txt contains the full list of changes.